robisetiapermadi/robisetiapermadi/README.md

 📫 You can reach me via email:<setiapermadir@gmail.com>
 🌱 I'm currently studying whatever I like🤔.
 For example python.😄

-<--
-Here are some ideas to get you started:
+<--Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...